jayteealao/Tartlet/README.md

 }
 ```

-## Mock for preview on Android Studio
+## Mock for previewing in Android Studio

 Create an instance of `Store` directly with the target *UiState*.